 Resources on the sea bottom could be disturbed if they were present, such as benthic biological communities and shipwrecks.
 Because direct contact is potentially the most disruptive potential impact for resources fixed or lying on the sea bottom, it is weighted most heavily out of all other potential impact factors.
-Impact significance levels are explained in Chapter 3.1 of SEA 2018-101A.
-Potential impacts from the proposed activities to marine mammals, archaeology, and sea turtles have been mitigated to nonsignificance.
-Potential impacts to fish resources and essential fish habitat, archaeological resources, and benthic resources from the proposed activities were determined to be insignificant.
+Impact significance levels are explained in Chapter 3.1 of SEA 2012-064A and 065A.
+Potential impacts from the proposed activities to marine mammals, archaeology, and sea turtles have been mitigated to non-significance.
+Potential impacts to fish resources and essential fish habitat, archaeological resources, and benthic resources and other uses from the proposed activities were determined to be insignificant.

-Alternatives and Conditions of Approval: In the SEA No. 2018-101A BOEM has considered three alternatives: (1) No Action; (2) Proposed Action as Submitted; and (3) Proposed Action with Additional Conditions of Approval.
+Alternatives and Conditions of Approval: In the SEA No. 2012-064A and 065A BOEM has considered three alternatives: (1) No Action; (2) Proposed Action as Submitted; and (3) Proposed Action with Additional Conditions of Approval.
 Our evaluation in this SEA recommends Alternative 3 and serves as the basis for approving the proposed action.
 BOEM concludes that no significant impacts are expected to occur to any affected resource by allowing the proposed action to proceed, provided that the specific conditions of approval identified below are met by the operator.